linusrogge/linusrogge-v15/content/timeline/2021/11/capsule-wardrobe.md

 I used to love shopping at ARKET.
 Out of curiosity, I did some research on sustainable fashion brands and found out, that my beloved brand is one of the biggest fast fashion brands in the market.
 To be exact: It is a sub-brand of the giant H&M.

-The problem: Hennes & Mauritz GesmbH is the second largest fast-fashion brand in the world</b> – along with brands like <b>ZARA, C&A, COS, Uniqlo, or PULL&BEAR</b>.
+The problem: Hennes & Mauritz GesmbH is the second largest fast-fashion brand in the world – along with brands like ZARA, C&A, COS, Uniqlo, or PULL&BEAR.
 Supporting this machinery seemed quite unethical after discovering some facts:

-<b>Dying and underpaid employees</b> who are working <b>14-16 hours 7 days a week</b>, <b>child labour</b> of around <b>500.000 underaged</b>.
-An industry that is the <b>second largest pollutor of clean water</b> and extendedly <b>craves coal power</b> in developing countries.
+Dying and underpaid employees who are working 14-16 hours 7 days a week, child labour of around 500.000 underaged.
+An industry that is the second largest pollutor of clean water and extendedly craves coal power in developing countries.

-Lastly, all of these brands encourage <b>exessive overconsumption</b> with items being dumped within 35 days (on average) after they were bought.
+Lastly, all of these brands encourage exessive overconsumption with items being dumped within 35 days (on average) after they were bought.
 Sales, coupons, Black Friday – all of these are tools with one specific purpose: making customers buy more.

 > After finding out about all of these facts I was disappointed and eventually saw the need for a change in my shopping behaviour.
 For the good of the people crafting the clothes and for the environment and our planet.